SWAN - MICHAELA DEPRINCE

-In 2013 Michaela collaborated with her mother to write her memoir.
-This was published as the young adult book, TAKING FLIGHT by Knopf Books in 2014.
-Michaela’s memoir has been published under different titles in the Netherlands, Germany, the United Kingdom, Italy, Spain, Portugal, France, Brazil, Japan, Korea, and Poland.
+In 2013 Michaela collaborated with her mother to write her autobiography.
+This was published in 2014 as the young adult book, TAKING FLIGHT.
+MGM is producing a feature biopic based on Michaela’s story, directed by Madonna.
+Michaela's autobiography has been published under different titles in the Netherlands, Germany, the United Kingdom, Italy, Spain, Portugal, France, Brazil, Japan, Korea, and Poland.
 Michaela also worked with her mother on BALLERINA DREAMS, a Random House Children’s Step-into-Reading book for young readers between the ages of six and eight years old.

 Besides dancing, Michaela loves reaching out to disadvantaged young people, with whom she shares her message of hard work, perseverance and hope, in order to encourage them to strive for a dream.
 In 2016 she was named an Ambassador for War Child Netherlands.
 Michaela has been invited to deliver speeches at TED Talks and Google Talks.
-In 2016 she was invited by Beyoncé to appear in the ground-breaking video album, Lemonade.
+In 2016 she appeared in Beyoncé's ground-breaking video album, Lemonade.